-The majority 51% comes from the Council Tax payers of East Sussex and the City of Brighton & Hove.
-The two other main sources are Government grants and Business Rates at 24% and 16% respectively with council tax support grant 1% and service income 8% making up the remainder.
+The majority 55% comes from the Council Tax payers of East Sussex and the City of Brighton & Hove.
+The two other main sources are Government grants and Business Rates at 22% and 17% respectively with Service income 6% making up the remainder.